Pedagogical Approaches

 Organization

-This does not mean reproducing the traditional classroom exactly, but rather providing a suitable place for you to teach your child.
-If you have the desire to recreate a classroom and the opportunity to do so, go ahead!
+Your physical setup does not have to copy the traditional classroom, but should provide a suitable place for you to teach your child.
+If you have the desire (and opportunity) to recreate a classroom setting, go ahead!

-You can get posters, filing cabinets and task boards, all to set up a routine for you and your child.
+You can set up posters, filing cabinets and task boards, all to create a routine for you and your child.
 The choice of furniture is obviously at your discretion as long as it is adapted to the child.

-Also think about the supplies you can replenish as needed, such as glue, scissors, sheets and construction paper to enrich the learning process.
+Also think about the consumable supplies you will need–such as glue, scissors, sheets and construction paper—to enrich the learning process.

 Books and Textbooks

 Find out about the books and textbooks used in the classroom at your child’s school level.
-Your school board or local school will be able to provide you with a list of books used in class for the subjects to be covered.
+Your school board or local school will be able to provide you with a list of books used in class for each subject.

 You can find ready-to-use curricula to fulfill your learning projects, as well as websites, blogs and forums, that can show you how to use these books, textbooks and documentaries efficiently.

-Visit a bookstore, library or a university didacthèque to look at books and textbooks.
+Visit a bookstore, library or a university educational library to look at books and textbooks.
 You will then be able to order what is most suited to your child.
-Many publishing companies agree to an online look at their documents, which helps make an advised choice.
+Many publishing companies agree to an online look at their documents, which helps make an informed choice.

 Check out the table of contents of chosen books to make sure that the content does reflect the traditional school curriculum.
-Don’t be surprised if you have to complete with additional materials to perfect or consolidate learning.
+Don’t be surprised if you have to complement these books with additional materials to refine or consolidate learning.

-Workbooks on their own are rarely sufficient to cover all of the curriculum and allow mastering of notions.
+Workbooks on their own are rarely sufficient to cover all of the curriculum and to allow mastery over the material.

 Counting rods or base ten blocks are examples of additional material.
-Handling helps with mathematics understanding.
-There also are a lot of reproducible documents: fill-out forms, interactive workbooks, scoreboards and checklists.
-It is possible to build your own material at a lower cost, option as useful as another, if you consider some basic rules.
+Working hands-on helps with mathematics comprehension.
+There also are a lot of educational materials online: fillable templates, interactive workbooks, checklists and reminders.
+It is totally possible to build your own material, which costs less and is and just as useful as paying for more expensive material, especially if you keep in mind some basic rules.

-Your creativity can be an efficient source of material creation.
-After all, teachers do it in their classes, so do not limit yourself to what is published or sold.
-If you have the possibility, time and energy, you will then have appropriate and unique materials to help with your child’s motivation and desire to learn!
+Let your creativity guide you when developing material.
+After all, teachers create material for their classes all of the time, so do not limit yourself just to what is published or sold.
+If you have the opportunity, time and energy to create your own material, it will be uniquely suited to help with your child’s motivation and desire to learn!

 Rhythm